tock/tock/doc/Porting.md

 Implement something like `kernel::hil::UART` for your chip, then submit a pull request.
 Pick a new peripheral and repeat!

+Historically, Tock chips defined peripherals as `static mut` global variables, which made them easy to access but encouraged use of unsafe code and prevented boards from instantiating only the set of peripherals they needed.
+Now, peripherals are instantiated at runtime in `main.rs`, which resolves these issues.
+To prevent each board from having to instantiate peripherals individually, chips should provide a `ChipNameDefaultPeripherals` struct that defines and creates all peripherals available for the chip in Tock.
+This will be used by upstream boards using the chip, without forcing the overhead and code size of all peripherals on more minimal out-of-tree boards.

 ### `board` Crate